imadaouali/fast-single-image-super-resolution-using-new-analytical-solution/README.md

   1. `utils`: module with intermediate functions
   2. `analytical`: implementation of FSR Analytical algorithm
   3. `iterative`: implementation of ADMM algorithm
-- `prototype notebooks`: preliminary notebook for the project.
 - `images`: images on which we apply high resolution algorithms.
 - `test_package`: test of the algorithm on a picture (lena for instance)

 ---
-For any information, feedback or questions, please [contact us][anas-email]
+For any information, feedback or questions, please [contact us][imad-email]

 [anas-email]: mailto:essounaini97@gmail.com
 [ali-email]: mailto:mourtada.ali1997@gmail.com
+[imad-email]: mailto:imadaouali9@gmail.com